Lightning-AI/pytorch-lightning/docs/source/style_guide.rst

 Lightning uses dataloaders to handle all the data flow through the system.
 Whenever you structure dataloaders, make sure to tune the number of workers for maximum efficiency.

-.. warning:: Make sure not to use ddp_spawn with num_workers > 0 or your will bottleneck your code.
+.. warning:: Make sure not to use ddp_spawn with num_workers > 0 or you will bottleneck your code.

 DataModules
 ===========